-Robinhood Financial LLC and Robinhood Securities, LLC are both members of SIPC, which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
+Robinhood Financial LLC and Robinhood Securities, LLC are both members of SIPC, which protects securities for customers of its members up to $500,000 (including $250,000 for claims for cash).
 Explanatory brochure available upon request or at www.sipc.org.

-SIPC coverage does not protect against a loss in the market value of securities.
-Cryptocurrency investments through Robinhood Crypto are not protected by SIPC and that Robinhood Crypto is not a member of FINRA or SIPC.
+SIPC coverage doesn’t protect against a loss in the market value of securities.
+Crypto investments through Robinhood Crypto aren’t protected by SIPC and that Robinhood Crypto isn’t a member of FINRA or SIPC.

 Robinhood’s security team uses a number of industry-standard measures to protect your account and ensure your experience with us is safe and secure.
 We understand that you place a lot of trust in our services, and we're constantly working to ensure Robinhood is one of the safest places for you to build your financial future.

 When we store your account passwords, we hash them using the industry-standard BCrypt hashing algorithm and never store them in plaintext—which means they're stored in a scrambled format that makes them difficult and time-intensive for attackers to crack.

 Sensitive information, such as your Social Security number, are encrypted before they’re stored.
-In addition, our mobile and web applications securely communicate with our servers using the Transport Layer Security (TLS) protocol with up-to-date configurations and ciphers.
+In addition, our app and website securely communicate with our servers using the Transport Layer Security (TLS) protocol with up-to-date configurations and ciphers.
 TLS helps ensure that anything you send to our servers remains private—including your personal and account information such as your password, bank account, and more.